kilpkonn/msc-thesis/main.typ

 This way substitutions propagate along the subgoals telescope after every iteration.
 In the case of DFS we would propagate the constraints only after exhausting the search on the first subgoal in the sequence.

-In practice the Refinery uses interleaving of subgoals generated by tactics to acieve something similar.
+In practice the Refinery uses interleaving of subgoals generated by tactics to achieve something similar.
 Consider the example where we are searching for a pair of list of some type and a function of that type to `Integer` (`?goal :: ([a], a -> Integer)`).
 We have `bar` of type `Bar` in scope as well as functions `mk_foo` (creates `Foo` from `Bar`) `mk_list` (create list for type) and `bar_to_int` that takes us from type `Bar` to `Integer`.
 ```hs